-History V. and VI.-Text: Cheyney's Short History of the English People.
+History V. and V1.-Text: Cheyney's Short History of the English People.
 McKinley's Note-Book.

 This course presents the history of the English people, special attention being given to the causes and events in the development of the British constitution.
+Supplementary Readings, 500 pages.
+Themes, 22.
+Maps, 25.

-History VII.-Text: Hart's Essentials of American History.
+History VII. and VIII.-Texts: Hart's Essentials of American History.
 McKinley's Note-Book.
+Forman's Advanced Civics.